-BP35 NRAs should impose obligations on SMP operators in order to ensure wholesale switching processes are speedy and efficient
+BP35 NRAs should impose obligations on SMP operators in order to ensure wholesale switching processes are speedy and efficient.

-- BP35a NRAs should require that the maximum allowed downtime during wholesale switching is the lowest possible for the different needs of specific wholesale customer segments. - BP356 NRAs should require that the price of the switch does not act as a barrier to the wholesale switching processes happening. - BP35c Where necessary, NRAs should put in place specific measures to facilitate bulk wholesale switching processes and ensure these are non-discriminatory. - BP35d NRAs should require that the transaction time required to process wholesale switching requests is as low as possible based on the nature and size of the request. - BP35e NRAs should require SMP players to introduce SLAs/SLGs and KPIs to ensure the efficiency of the switching process, unless there is evidence that these are unnecessary or not cost-effective.
+- BP35a NRAs should require that the maximum allowed downtime during wholesale switching is the lowest possible for the different needs of specific wholesale customer segments. - BP35b NRAs should require that the price of the switch does not act as a barrier to the wholesale switching processes happening. - BP35c Where necessary, NRAs should put in place specific measures to facilitate bulk wholesale switching processes and ensure these are non-discriminatory. - BP35d NRAs should require that the transaction time required to process wholesale switching requests is as low as possible based on the nature and size of the request.

+• BP35e NRAs should require SMP players to introduce SLAs/SLGs and KPIs to ensure the efficiency of the switching process, unless there is evidence that these are unnecessary or not cost-effective.

-Assurance of efficient migration processes from legacy to
+Assurance of efficient migration processes from legacy to NGN/NGA network

-SMP operators may not provide migration procedures enabling the competitors to provide retail services based on new cling the competitors to • Network infrastructure impacting on e.g. locations of ervices based on new access products (e.g. MDF)
+SMP operators may not provide migration procedures enabling the competitors to provide retail services based on new network and to compete with the SMP operators.